 Royal is not learning his letters with the fun printables and crafts we’ve been doing (he loves the crafts, just isn’t retaining any of the info!).
-So I’ve decided to dig a bit deeper into the Montessori world.
-I’ve also admired the Montessori method and wanted to do more Montessori activities, but just haven’t.
+So I’ve decided to dig a bit deeper into the Montessori world and into Sandpaper Letter Cards.

 The first thing I wanted to concentrate on was letters, of course.
 I knew we’d need sandpaper letters, but we can’t afford/don’t want to buy a set.
 I knew we had colored sand leftover from a past project and I thought it would be perfect.

 I was actually a bit resistant to the idea of sandpaper cards in general.
 I hate the feeling of sandpaper.

 But doing it this way, it’s not as rough or unpleasant but still provides a sensory sensation.
 Winning!

 Making the cards is not difficult at all!